Sea urchin sperm exploit extremum seeking control to find the egg: An extremum seeking loop

+Going back to the governing equations of the average kinematics (\ref{eq:kin}), we see that the feedback signal $\eta$ multiplies the periodic feedback coefficients $\textbf{v}_\eta(t)$ and $\bm{\Omega}_\eta(t)$.
+Consequently, the local gradient information carried on the periodic component in the signal $\eta$ is `demodulated' into the non-zero average component of the product signals $\bm{\Omega}_\eta(t)\,\eta$ and $\textbf{v}_\eta(t)\,\eta$, similar to the demodulation stage of the ES control loop.

-Fig. \ref{fig:blk_diag_ct} provides a block diagram description of the dynamical equations [\ref{eq:avg_mot_1}]-[\ref{eq:rot_kin}] representing the navigation strategy of sea urchin sperm, where $c(\bm{p})$ is the SAP concentration at the point $\bm{p}$ and the special integration symbol $\fint$ denotes the nonholonomic kinematic integrator defined by equations [\ref{eq:pos_kin}] and [\ref{eq:rot_kin}].
-The block diagram reveals a vivid connection between sperm chemotaxis and extremum seeking.
-In this diagram, most components (i.e. perturbation, demodulation and integration) of extremum seeking are clearly present.
-An immediate outcome of the proposed connection between sperm chemotaxis and extremum seeking is the realization that the signaling pathway must be playing the role of filtration.
+Finally, the demodulated local gradient information passes through the kinematics of the motion represented by equations (\ref{eq:kin}), which is responsible for biasing the motion in the direction of the gradient.
+The closed-loop behavior of the nonholonomic integrator defined by the kinematics is investigated in the next section.
+A block diagram description of the dynamical equations (\ref{eq:kin}) representing the navigation strategy of sea urchin sperm is shown in Fig.\ref{fig:blk_diag_ct}, where the special integration symbol $\fint$ denotes the nonholonomic kinematic integrator corresponding to the equations (\ref{eq:kin}).
+The isomorphism between the block diagrams in Fig.\ref{fig:blk_diag_es} and Fig.\ref{fig:blk_diag_ct} clearly reveals the connection between sperm chemotaxis and extremum seeking. }\\